Cluab/JScap-project/README.md

 This project is [MIT](./LICENSE.md) licensed.

-Ps.(The email image that I received from student success has been added to the items folder in the src folder under the name of [Screenshot](src/items/Screenshot (44).png).)
+Ps.The email image that I received from student success has been added to the items folder in the src folder under the name of [Screenshot](src/items/Screenshot (44).png).